 Swim and Water Polo Club

-The Hampden-Sydney College Club Water Polo team has been established in order to promote the game of water polo on the Hampden-Sydney campus.
-H-SC Water Polo will encourage not only competition but also the establishment and strengthening of friendships, through the sport.
-In addition the purpose of the club will be to enter competitions with other colleges.
+The Hampden-Sydney College Club Water Polo team was established to promote the game of water polo on the Hampden-Sydney campus.
+H-SC Water Polo encourages not only competition, but also the establishment and strengthening of friendships through the sport.
+In addition, the club enters competitions with other colleges.

 Tiger Athletic Club (TAC)

 The Tiger Athletic Club is a group of individuals bound by a common interest in supporting all Hampden-Sydney athletics.
 The club strives to achieve excellence and leadership by providing community service, educational programs, social events, and athletic support.
 The motto of the club is "Leadership Fueled by the Passion for Athletics."
 We believe that athletics provide countless and unmatched opportunities to develop leaders and to help the College in its mission to form "Good Men and Good Citizens."
 Membership is open to any and everyone; the only requirement is a strong interest in athletics and a minimum of five hours of community service with the club.

 Venturing is a new "old" program of the Boy Scouts of America.
 Originally part of the Exploring Division, it finally came into its own in 1998 and became the fastest growing program of the BSA.
 Venturing provides positive experiences to help young people mature and to prepare them to become responsible, caring adults.
 As part of the national Venturing youth cabinet, you will help promote a program for young adults who want a broader experience in leadership, vocations, and hobbies.

 Faculty Advisor: Dr. James Frusetta firstname.lastname@example.org | Venturing Website